willseiple/C25Challenge.jl/docs/src/index.md

 ## Algorithm

-We have 3 different approaches.

 ### Greedy Approach

-For our initial implementation, we started with a naive greedy algorithm optimizing for a heuristic representing rate of score accrual.
+For our initial implementation, we created a naive greedy algorithm maximizing a heuristic representing rate of score accrual.

 This heuristic works as follows: if a certain edge has not been visited, its value is distance / duration (speed limit), otherwise we multiply this value by k^(number of times visited) (we chose a value of 0.3 for k).
 We initially made visited edges worth 0, but found that this is not very useful in the case where all immediate edges have been visited, and it is reasonable to choose the road least traveled (or one with over 1/k times that road's speed limit, which may propel the car into a different part of the city).

 For each car, we calculate its entire path by selecting the edge that maximizes our heuristic.
 We then increment the number of times that edge has been visited and repeat.
 This algorithm runs in O(cE) time, where c is the number of cars and E is the average number of roads taken for any car (total time allowed / average time per road), so with 8 cars O(E).
 This resulted in fairly mediocre results, with cars failing to explore many regions of the city, but was extremely fast.

 ### Greedy Lookahead Approach in Series